getamis/alice/clhomoencrypt/README.md

     plaintext2 := big.NewInt(13)
     cipherMessege2 := Encrypt(publicKey, plaintext2)

-    // Do a operation of cipherMessege1 and cipherMessege2.
+    // Do an operation of cipherMessege1 and cipherMessege2.
     AddResult := EvalAdd(cipherMessege1, cipherMessege2, publicKey)

     // The result should be 3 + 13 = 16